Horikitasaku/Horikitasaku.github.io/content/en/homepage/vintage.md

 ---
 title: Vintage
 draft: false
-slogan: I study out of piety and love.
-Not Fame and Wealth.
+slogan: The Flame which fueled by Books.
+The One who fueled by knowledge.
-imgLeft: images/hero-left.jpg
+imgLeft: images/Saturn.jpg
-imgRight: images/hero-right.jpg
+imgRight: images/jupiter.jpg

-weight: 4
+weight: 1
 widget:
   handler: vintage